 In India, Swami Vivekananda is regarded as a patriotic saint.
 And in 1984, the Government Of India declared his birthday “12 January” as a National Youth Day.

 He was a key figure in the introduction of the Indian philosophies of Vedanta and Yoga to the Western world.
 He introduced Hinduism and its great philosophy to the western world.
-By bringing Hinduism to the status of a major world religion, he played a key role in revival of Hinduism in India.
+By bringing Hinduism to the status of a major world religion, he played a key role in the revival of Hinduism in India.
 He inspired people and bought them towards the concept of nationalism.

 He was a chief disciple of Ramakrishna Paramahansa, a popular Hindu saint in Bengal (India).
 Later after his guru’s name, Swami Vivekananda founded Ramakrishna Math and Ramakrishna Mission.
 His teachings focused on human development.

-Vivekananda won the hearts of western community when he began his historical speech at Parliament of the World’s Religions with the words – “Sisters and brothers of America …” in which he introduced Hinduism.
+Vivekananda won the hearts of the western community when he began his historical speech at Parliament of the World’s Religions with the words – “Sisters and brothers of America …” in which he introduced Hinduism.

 He is not only an inspirational personality but also a youth icon motivating youth towards Nationalism and Dharma.